 - Every 2 years: caulk the sink edges as they should be tightly sealed to the adjacent countertop to prevent water from seeping into areas where it can cause damage.

 Bathtubs have been around a long time.
-The Romans really liked them and spent so much time indulging in them that their empire fell apart.
-So, bathtubs were essentially the reason for the fall of the Roman empire.
+The Romans really liked them and spent so much time indulging in them that their empire eventually fell apart.
+So, bathtubs were one reason for the fall of the Roman empire.
 I can understand that.
 Bathtubs are so important that after long cattle drives, cowboys would actually stop drinking, line up, and pay exorbitant fees to use the only tub in whatever desperate little town was nearby to the stockyards.
-(Smart cowboys would always keep their pistol handy during the bath and never hang them up out of reach or especially not right by the door.)
+(Smart cowboys would always keep their pistol handy during the bath.
+Tip: never place your six-shooter out of reach when bathing and especially do not hang it up right by the door.)

 More bathtub advice